phil2050/openlxp-xia-moodle/README.md

 2. `Add xsr configuration`: Configure Experience Source Repository (XSR):

-`source_file`: Upload the excel source metadata file of JKO here.
+    `source_file`: Upload the Excel source metadata file of JKO here.

+#### Note : Validation, transformation & loading are executed by the openlxp-xia package which is imported.
+The celery task calls the commands from the package and executes it.

 3. `Add xis configuration`: Configure Experience Index Services (XIS):

     `Xis metadata api endpoint`: API endpoint for XIS where metadata will get stored.

 Example:
 `Xis metadata api endpoint`: http://localhost:8080/api/metadata/